stormpath/stormpath-documentation/source/reference.rst

   * - ``strength``
     - Link
     - N/A
-    - A link to the password strength requirements for the Directory.
+    - A link to the :ref:`Password Strength requirements <ref-password-strength>` for the Directory.

   * - ``resetEmailTemplates``
     - Link